mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A member of the group creates a Commit message and the corresponding Welcome message at the same time, by taking the following steps:

-* Verify that the committed list of proposals is valid as specified in
-  {{validating-proposals}}.
+* Decide on a list of proposals to include that would be valid according to the rules specified in {{validating-proposals}}.
+If the committer has received a proposal, it MUST include it in the list unless doing so would make the list invalid.

-* Construct an initial Commit object with the `proposals` field populated from Proposals received during the current epoch, and an empty `path` field.
+* Construct an initial Commit object with the `proposals` field populated from the chosen Proposals, and an empty `path` field.

 * Generate the provisional ratchet tree and GroupContext by applying the proposals